EricJMarti/inventory-hunter/README.md

 ### Do I really need Docker?

-No (but YMMV).
+No, but I highly recommend it.
 If you know your way around python and pip/conda, then you should be able to replicate the environment I created using Docker.